-We derive all of our revenues from sales of Trex Wood-Polymer[®] lumber.
-Although we have developed new Trex products and new applications for Trex since 1996, and we intend to continue this development, our product line is currently based exclusively on the composite formula and manufacturing process for Trex Wood-Polymer lumber.
-If we should experience any problems, real or perceived, with product quality or acceptance of Trex Wood-Polymer lumber, our lack of product diversification could have a significant adverse impact on our net sales levels.
+We derive all of our revenues from sales of Trex Wood-Polymer® lumber.
+Although we have developed new Trex products and new applications for Trex since 1992, and we intend to continue this development, our product line is currently based exclusively on the composite formula and manufacturing process for Trex Wood-Polymer lumber.
+If we should experience any problems, real or perceived, with product quality or acceptance of Trex Wood-Polymer lumber, our lack of product diversification could have a material adverse effect on our business, operating results and financial condition.